Complete Guide to User Input and Output in C# (With Examples)

 string ageInput = Console.ReadLine();

-int age = int.Parse(ageInput); // Convert input to the appropriate data type
+int age = int.Parse(ageInput); // Convert input to integer

-3. Parsing User Input:
+3. Parsing User Input

 Console.Write("Enter a number: ");